 Can a nonprofit apply for more than one project?

-A maximum of one project per fiscal year may be considered for approval, particularly if the next phase of work to be done has been identified during the initial project.
+A maximum of one project per fiscal year may be considered for approval.

 Will the participating nonprofits and projects be kept confidential?